chiissuu/chiissuu/README.md

 </h2>

 <p>
-  I am a 19-year-old <strong>Software Engineering</strong> student from Spain, currently in the early stages of my academic and professional journey.
+  I am a 19-year-old <strong>Software Engineering</strong> student from Spain, currently studying at <a href="https://u-tad.com/"><strong>U-TAD</strong></a> in Madrid, Spain.
+I am currently in the early stages of my academic and professional journey.
 I am a <strong>native Spanish speaker</strong>, with a <strong>C1 level in English</strong> and an <strong>A2 level in German</strong>.
 </p>

 <p>
   During my first two years of university, I have gained hands-on experience in <strong>full-stack development</strong>, working with different technologies across frontend, backend, databases, and software architecture.
-You can explore my technical stack in the <a href="#skills">Skills section</a>.
+You can explore my technical stack in the <a href="#technical-skills">Skills section</a>.
 </p>

 <p>